 Refrigerant use, new regulations and bans

 The following article provides guidance on refrigerants currently in use.
-The latest revision of the F-Gas Regulation, EU Regulation No. 517/2014 on fluorinated greenhouse gases, introduces important provisions on refrigerants that are still in widespread use.
-Several of these substances will be completely banned by 2030.
+The latest revision of the F-Gas Regulation, EU Regulation No. 2024/573 on fluorinated greenhouse gases, introduces important provisions on refrigerants that are still in widespread use.
+Depending on their application, several of these substances will be banned in the coming years.

 As an operator of refrigeration, air-conditioning as and heat pump equipment, you will find some basic information on refrigerants below that will help you to easily determine the status of your systems.
 It will also help you decide whether to retrofit or purchase new equipment.